Coaching Aging Athletes

 I recently read an article by CrossFit’s Eric O’Connor (CF-L4) “How to Effectively Coach Aging CrossFit Athletes: A Full Class and Q&A with Aimee Lyons”.
 That article really connected with me, as I believe we are taking a very similar approach at Mad Mare CrossFit!

 Hey, we truly believe that “CrossFit is for Everyone, and as CrossFit gyms strive to serve athletes across all ages, understanding how to scale workouts for older members is absolutely vital.
 Similar to Aimee Lyons, Mad Mare emphasizes an adaptive, principles-first model that balances fitness with safety and long-term health.
-There’s a video of Amiee’s “Master’s Class” (we call ours “Functional Fitness for Active Adults”) that you can watch here:
+There’s a video of Amiee’s “Master’s Class” (we call ours “Functional Fitness for Active Adults”) that you can watch here: Watch on YouTube

 At Mad Mare CrossFit, we see these strategies in action every single day.
 We greet everyone at the door with a smile, and people can feel the individual attention with their first step inside.
 Every person that walks in (we call everyone an athlete—because you are) knows that we understand what it’s like to want to grow and improve together.
 Everyone knows each other, and our classes are built around being a part of a community.